 2 INTRODUCTION Definition of a Conservation Area What Does Conservation Area Status Mean?
-Purpose of a Conservation Area Appraisal 4 HISTORICAL DEVELOPMENT Early History 19th Century 20th Century to Present Day 12 CHARACTER ASSESSMENT Assessment of Buildings Listed Buildings Unlisted Buildings of Townscape Merit Key Features Key Challenges 16 CONSERVATION AREA BOUNDARY Proposed Conservation Area Boundary Appraisal Assessment
+Purpose of a Conservation Area Appraisal 4 HISTORICAL DEVELOPMENT Early History 19th Century 20th Century to Present Day 12 CHARACTER ASSESSMENT Assessment of Buildings Listed Buildings Unlisted Buildings of Townscape Merit Key Features Key Challenges 16 CONSERVATION AREA BOUNDARY Conservation Area Boundary Appraisal Assessment

-Topography Gateways Street Pattern Plot Pattern Open Spaces Circulation and Permeability Views and Landmarks Activities/Uses Architectural Character Building Materials Building Condition 17 PRESERVATION AND ENHANCEMENT
+Topography Gateways Street Pattern Plot Pattern Open Spaces Circulation and Permeability Views and Landmarks Activities/Uses Architectural Character Building Materials Building Condition

 Opportunities for Preservation and Enhancement Enhancement Opportunities Grants

-CONTENTS

 - 19 ARTICLE 4 DIRECTIONS

 - 20 CITY DEVELOPMENT PLAN

 - 21 FURTHER INFORMATION

 - 22 BIBLIOGRAPHY

 INTRODUCTION

-The Dumbreck Conservation Area is roughly triangular in shape located on the south side of the city sitting snugly between the M8 motorway immediately to the north, the Glasgow - Paisley railway line and M77 motorway to the east and Dumbreck Road to the west.
+The Dumbreck Conservation Area is roughly triangular in shape located on the south side of the city sitting snugly between the M8 motorway immediately to the north of Glasgow - Paisley railway line and M77 motorway to the east and Dumbreck Road to the west.

+Dumbreck originates from the Gaelic 'An Dum Breac' and many of the street names in the area also have Gaelic origins e.g. Torridon Avenue.

 Definition of a Conservation Area

 Conservation areas were first introduced by the Civic Amenities Act 1967.
 The Planning (Listed Buildings and Conservation Area) (Scotland) Act 1997 provides the current legislative framework for the designation of conservation areas.
 A conservation area is defined in the Act as "an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance".
 All planning authorities are required by this Act to determine which parts of their area merits conservation area status.
 Glasgow currently has 25 conservation areas varying in character from the city centre and Victorian residential suburbs to a rural village and former country estate.
 What Does Conservation Area Status Mean?